Arnav-Kushesh/create-simple-fullstack-project/README.md

 # How to use sitemap generator

-To enable sitemap generation, you need to update your `config.js` file inside of optimized-frontend
+To enable sitemap generation, you need to update your `config.js` file inside of `optimized-frontend` folder

 ### 1. Add Domain

-Add the `domain` property to your exported config object.
+Add the `domain` property to config object.
 This is used to construct absolute URLs in the sitemap.

 ```js
 let config = {